 On the other hand, if the artwork has never been sold before, as in the case with direct purchases from the artist on the primary market, it will be important to transmit all the due information to the future owner when re-selling the piece, in order to enhance its value.
 Nowadays, information about provenance may be found by looking at public sales records, such as Artnet's price database or Artprice.
 In addition to publicly renowned databases, there are a few start-ups, which aim to introduce new digital tools to geographically track the artworks, providing also detailed information on their provenance, helping to bring more transparency and accessibility to this kind of information.
-Verisart is one example of such a platform.
+Among them, you can find ArtID and Verisart.